irmen/prog8/docs/source/index.rst

 A **Java runtime (jre or jdk), version 8 or newer**  is required to run the packaged compiler.
-If you're scared of Oracle's licensing terms, most Linux distributions ship OpenJDK instead and for Windows it's possible to get that as well: for instance, `Azul's Zulu <https://www.azul.com/downloads/zulu/>`_ is a certified OpenJDK implementation available for various platforms.
+If you're scared of Oracle's licensing terms, most Linux distributions ship OpenJDK instead and for Windows it's possible to get that as well.
+Check out `AdoptOpenJDK <https://adoptopenjdk.net/>`_ for downloads.

 Finally: a **C-64 emulator** (or a real C-64 ofcourse) to run the programs on.
 The compiler assumes the presence of the `Vice emulator <http://vice-emu.sourceforge.net/>`_.